Karosa LC 737

 Karosa LC 737 is a prototype of a long-distance coach produced by bus manufacturer Karosa from the Czech Republic, made in the year 1991.
 It was succeeded by Karosa LC 937 in 1996.

 Construction features

-Karosa LC 737 is model of Karosa 700 series.
+Karosa LC 737 is a model of Karosa 700 series.
 LC 737 is unified with intercity bus models such as C 734 and B 732, but has completely different design.
-Body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear part.
-Only rear axle is propulsed.
-Front axle is independent, rear axle is solid.
+Its body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear.
+Only the rear axle is propulsed.
+The front axle is independent, while the rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are two doors.
-Inside are used high padded seats.
-Drivers cab is not separated from the rest of the vehicle.
+The bus has high padded seats.
+Driver's cab is not separated from the rest of the vehicle.

 Production and operation

 In the year 1991 was made one prototype.